 Central Plains Water Enhancement Scheme (CPWES)

 The Central Plains Water Enhancement Scheme is an irrigation scheme in Selwyn District, Canterbury with the capacity to irrigate 63,000 hectares of farmland between the Rakaia and Waimakariri Rivers.
 The Scheme was constructed in three stages between 2014 and 2018.
-Operated by Central Plains Water Ltd (CPWL), it is the largest irrigation scheme in the South Island with an estimated value of $422M and is owned by a cooperative of 380 farmer shareholders.
+Operated by Central Plains Water Ltd (CPWL), it is the largest irrigation scheme in the South Island with an estimated value of $422M, is owned by 380 farmer shareholders and operates on co-operative principles.
 Shareholders include dairy, cropping and beef and sheep farmers.
 Every farmer maintains commitment to a farm environment plan regime.

 As early as 1883 there was talk in Canterbury of establishing an irrigation scheme to service central plains farms.
 In 1936 the first approach was made to central government by the then Malvern County Council to use the Public Works Act to build a scheme for the central plains.
 After thirteen years deliberation, this was declined in 1949.
 It wasn’t until 51 years later that the idea gained ground.